About ADA CE Online

 One of the goals in establishing the ADA's Center for Continuing Education and Lifelong Learning (CELL) was to expand the Association's distance learning opportunities.
 ADA CE Online is an e-learning system that provides the dental profession with access to a comprehensive online CE library, accessible 365/24/7.
 The primary objectives of ADA CE Online are:

-- to bring new distance learning opportunities to dentists, dental specialists, dental hygienists, dental assistants and dental office staff to help meet their professional development needs;
+To bring new distance learning opportunities to dentists, dental specialists, dental hygienists, dental assistants and dental office staff to help meet their professional development needs;

-- to create a comprehensive online learning system for the dental profession.
+To create a comprehensive online learning system for the dental profession.

 Registrants may select from a variety of educational programs which reflect a broad range of contemporary information.
 ADA CE Online is the premier dental distance learning resource dedicated to helping the healthcare professional achieve a higher level of knowledge and information.